 - It is unlikely that the promoted sectors were quantitatively critical in increasing the range of available inputs.
 Although industrial policies may have encouraged the domestic production of some unique, non-traded inputs, the overall impact was small relative to all domestic and foreign purchases.
 Unless there was very low substitutability between local and foreign inputs, the quantitative effect of local supply of such inputs was limited.
 Rosenberg (1976) cites the importance of local interactions where both user and producer were themselves at the world frontier and there were no suppliers in other countries.
-In contrast, Korean and Japanese firms in the periods considered were not at the world frontier in the neglected sectors and had many opportunities for obtaining specialized inputs from abroad. - Insofar as movement of workers and managers transmitted important knowledge, the small purchases from the promoted sectors imply that such knowledge transmission would have been limited.
+In contrast, Korean firms in the periods considered were not at the world frontier in the neglected sectors and had many opportunities for obtaining specialized inputs from abroad and the imports into all sectors demonstrate this was an opportunity that was utilized. - Insofar as movement of workers and managers might provide important knowledge, the small purchases from the promoted sectors imply that such knowledge transmission would have been limited.
 Any tacit knowledge brought by worker mobility, about the special properties of purchased inputs or how to use them more effectively, would affect only a small component of total costs.
 While one can posit, as in the case of specialized inputs, that there is a critical piece of knowledge whose possession has exceptionally high marginal productivity for the recipient sector, the quantitative case does not seem plausible.
-Moreover, such knowledge could have been obtained from technology licensing agreements and consultants from abroad. - Promoted sectors are substantial purchasers of one another's inputs, at least in the metal based sectors.
-Any externalities from such interaction are thus already accounted for in the calculations shown in Table 6 insofar as they employ the observed values of TFP growth which includes any benefits from the posited spillovers the among sectors.
+Moreover, such knowledge could have been obtained from technology licensing agreements and consultants from abroad.